Union Reform, Performance Pay, and New Teacher Supply: Evidence from Wisconsin's Act 10

 Date Written: April 19, 2019

-This study examines the impact of performance pay on new teacher supply.
-Teacher compensation in most unionized public school districts is rigid and solely based on seniority and educational attainment.
-Collective bargaining agreements between teachers' unions and local school boards usually oppose performance pay and prohibit school districts from adjusting pay at the individual level.
-I exploit a recent shift toward performance pay in Wisconsin induced by the enactment of Act 10, a landmark law that severely reduced the influence of teachers' unions in the state and gave school districts the freedom to redesign their compensation schemes.
-Immediately following the law, roughly half of school districts in Wisconsin eliminated rigid unionized compensation schemes and moved to negotiate salaries with individual teachers based on performance.
-As a result, the compensation of teachers with high-value-added prior to Act 10 rose more than that of teachers with low-value-added in school districts that switched to flexible compensation.
-To test whether these changes in compensation impacted the quantity and the quality of new teacher supply, I compare the quantity of individuals completing a teaching degree in Wisconsin institutions before and after Act 10 and relative to those in similar states in a difference-in-differences framework.
-I find that Act 10 led to a 20% increase in the number of awarded teaching degrees.
-This effect was entirely driven by the most selective universities, which suggests that the quality of the prospective teacher pool in Wisconsin increased as a result of the union reform.
+This study examines the impact of performance pay on teacher selection.
+I exploit a shift toward performance pay in Wisconsin induced by the enactment of Act 10, which gave school districts autonomy to redesign their compensation schemes.
+Following the law, half of Wisconsin school districts eliminated salary schedules and started negotiating pay with individual teachers based on performance.
+Comparing the quantity of teaching degrees in Wisconsin institutions before and after Act 10, and relative to those in similar states in a difference-in-differences framework, I find that Act 10 led to a 20% increase in teaching degrees.
+This effect was entirely driven by the state's most selective universities, which suggests that the quality of the prospective teacher pool in Wisconsin increased as a result of the union reform.
 Consistent with improvements in new teacher supply, I show that the reform increased average test scores on the state's standardized exam by roughly 20% of a standard deviation four years after its implementation.

 Keywords: Teachers' Unions, New Teacher Supply, Performance Pay, Salary Schedule